WISCONSIN CHINA INITIATIVE

 - Adam Nelson, Education Policy Studies, College of Education

-- William Nienhauser, Emeritus, Chinese literature, College of Letters & Science
+- William Nienhauser, Emeritus, Asian Languages & Cultures, College of Letters & Science

-- John Ohnesorge, Law, East Asian Legal Studies Center Director
+- John Ohnesorge, East Asian Legal Studies Center Director, Wisconsin School of Law

 - Zhongdang Pan, Communication Science, College of Letters & Science